noalac/ResumeHomepage/README.md

-Resume Homepage
+Resume Homepage on Google Cloud
 ================================

-My online homepage, using pure Javascript and HTML/CSS.
+My online homepage deplyed on Google Cloud App Engine

+To see how it works, please visit https://resume-homepage.appspot.com

+Changelog:
-Updated version in Sept.
+* 2018-09-18 Updated version in Sept.
 2018

-To see how it works, please visit http://portfoliosjd.sinaapp.com